 - B1.
-Learning to research, analyze, critically evaluate and develop a technical and practical understanding of important legal and criminological concepts and principles. - B2.
-Understanding the process of research how to research and interpret and apply information from relevant legal materials such as case and statute law. - B3.
-Developing a mature understanding of the areas of law and criminology studied. - B4.
-Understanding the fast developing and organic nature of some areas of law. - B5.
-Recognise and evaluate problems and plan strategies for their solution. - B6.
-Synthesise information from a range of different sources in ways which show originality and creativity in the student's work. - B7.
-Show insight in applying complex theoretical concepts to real-world problems and situations.
+Adopt multiple perspectives and critically analyse the relationships between them. - B2.
+Learning to research, analyze, critically evaluate and develop a technical and practical understanding of important legal and criminological concepts and principles. - B3.
+Understanding the process of research how to research and interpret and apply information from relevant legal materials such as case and statute law. - B4.
+Developing a mature understanding of the areas of law and criminology studied. - B5.
+Understanding the fast developing and organic nature of some areas of law. - B6.
+Recognise and evaluate problems and plan strategies for their solution. - B7.
+Synthesise information from a range of different sources in ways which show originality and creativity in the student's work.

+- B8.
+Show insight in applying complex theoretical concepts to real-world problems and situations. - B9.
+Appreciate the assumptions and reasoning underlying the analysis of statistical and qualitative data.